kclowes/drank_app/README.md

 Setup
 ==

-1. Bundle install.
+1. Bundle install

 2. Create databases for development and testing: Run '$rake db:create db:migrate' to create the development database and run the migrations.
-You will also need to run '$RAILS_ENV=test rake db:migrate' to setup your testing database.
+You will also need to run '$RAILS_ENV=test rake db:migrate' to setup your testing database

 3. Testing suite is RSpec.
 To run them: $rake spec

-4. Databases also need to be created and migrated on Heroku: $heroku run 'rake db:create' (if you need to) and $heroku run 'rake db:migrate'.
+4. Databases also need to be created and migrated on Heroku: $heroku run 'rake db:create' (if you need to) and $heroku run 'rake db:migrate'

+5. This application is using carrierwave with rmagick.
+Please install 'imagemagick' prior to using this app through whatever means you use (if you use homebrew: brew install imagemagick)